 Typecasting: Twitter 1.0

 DAY SEVEN.
-It’s becoming more and more difficult blogging about awesome things, not because I’m starting to get lazy already, or I can’t think of anything to blog about anymore.
+It’s becoming more and more difficult blogging about awesome things, not because I’m starting to get lazy already, or I can’t think of anything to blog about.
 Nope.
 It’s kindof the opposite, actually.
-Since I started this 30-day challenge, everyday would seem to be bursting with awesome things that I’d find it hard to choose just one.
+Since I started this 30-day challenge, everyday seems to be bursting with awesome things that I find it hard to choose just one.

 Like yesterday, for example.
 I thought I’d blog about thrifting, because I seem to be doing that quite often lately, whether online or offline.
 The pretty vintage dress *points to picture* was delivered to me yesterday from UkayManila (Thanks, Lauren!), and I have another one coming from InTheFishbowl tomorrow.
 OAN, I thought it would also be nice to blog about this book I just started reading, The Virgin Suicides, and a bunch of other books lined up for me after I finish reading this one.